 - Salad veg

-30 to 60 minutes before: carbs and a little bit of protein
+30-60 minutes before: Carbs and a little bit of protein

 This should only be an option if you really don’t have time to eat before, if your goal is to gain muscle mass, or you’re planning a very intense workout.

-- Choose easy digestible carbs found in fruits like banana, grapes or mango.
+- Choose easily digestible carbs found in fruits like banana, grapes or mango.